epw/consensus/consensus.md

 All characters start with Anchors, which say things about who they have been so far.
 Each playbook suggests different Anchors in the starting categories.
 As you choose them, think about how they keep you grounded, and human.
 Also think about what you need to do to keep them in your life, be it paying rent on an apartment, or taking care of a loved one.
 Note that you can choose to forego any of these Anchors, but you may be starting yourself at a disadvantage.

-Starting Anchors fall under three categories: Shelter Anchors, Connection Anchors, and Memories Anchors.
+Starting Anchors fall under three categories: Shelter Anchors, Connection Anchors, and Emotional Anchors.

 #### Shelter